alchemyplatform/alchemy-web3/README.md

-- **Uses Alchemy or an injected provider as needed.** Most requests will be sent through Alchemy, but requests involving signing and sending transactions are sent via a browser provider like [Metamask](https://metamask.io/) or [Trust Wallet](https://trustwallet.com) if the user has it installed.
+- **Uses Alchemy or an injected provider as needed.** Most requests will be sent through Alchemy, but requests involving signing and sending transactions are sent via a browser provider like [Metamask](https://metamask.io/) or [Trust Wallet](https://trustwallet.com) if the user has it installed, or via a custom provider specified in options.

 - **Easy access to Alchemy's higher-order APIs.** The client exposes methods to call Alchemy's exclusive features.